How movement and exercise help your IBD

 - Eat real food.
 Our bodies have a longstanding relationship with whole/real foods.
 Food preservatives and additives, on the other hand, present a new (and perhaps impossible) challenge for our bodies.

 - Get fibre.
 Nutrient-dense, high-fibre carbohydrates like vegetables are important in the diet.
 Eat your veggies!
 And if you’re like most Westerners, you probably need more fibre.
 Try beans, peas, vegetables, nuts, seeds, fruits and whole grains.
-For more see here: All About Fibre
+For more see here: All About Fiber

 - Breast-feed.
 Children who are breast-fed tend to have less gastrointestinal infections and inflammatory disorders.